-If the mouse pointer on the screen does not move to wherever you touch the screen, touching buttons does not work, and the touch screen cannot be calibrated, then the touch screen has failed.
+If the mouse pointer on the screen does not move to wherever you touch the screen, nothing happens when you touch buttons, and the touch screen cannot be calibrated, then the touch screen has failed.
 You must replace the iControl PC.